 - Presentation opportunities

 - Priority registration

 - Monthly stipend (Scholars) or hourly salary (Associates and Fellows)

-- Tuition support
+- Partial Tuition support (Scholars)

 - Funding for research supplies